awakesecurity/nix-deploy/README.md

+**NOTE**: _This repository is no longer supported or updated by Awake Security / Arista Networks.
+If you wish to continue to develop this code yourself, we recommend you fork it._

 # `nix-deploy`
 Deploy a NixOS system configuration with `nix-deploy system ...` to a remote machine and switch the machine to that system configuration.
 You can also deploy